Air Cadets (film): Synopsis

 In 1941, the Secretary of State for Canada granted a Charter to the Air Cadet League of Canada.
 The organization was officially incorporated as a charitable, voluntary non-profit corporation with the mandate of working in partnership with the Royal Canadian Air Force (RCAF) to sponsor young males from 12 to 18 years of age, as future aircrew.
 With headquarters in Ottawa, sponsors and volunteers were recruited provincially and a Chairman was appointed in each province.

 By 1944, a total of 374 squadrons, over 29,000 Air Cadets, 1,750 officers and instructors and another 2,000 civilians who supplied financial and other support had become involved in the Air Cadet Movement.
-Air cadets received training on aeronautics and military subjects in an after school program.
+Air cadets received training on aeronautics and military subjects in an after-school program.
 Other cadet programs such as band and drill were also taught.

 Once a year, air cadets were able to go to a 10-day summer camp.
 The camp was a "tent village" located on an RCAF base such as RCAF Detachment Carp, a relief landing field for No.2 Service Flying Training School at RCAF Station Uplands, Ottawa.
-While at camp, cadets have an opportunity to work closely with RCAF personnel and receive practical instruction on RCAF front line aircraft, including trainers, seaplanes, fighters and bombers.
+While at camp, cadets have an opportunity to work closely with RCAF personnel and receive practical instruction on RCAF frontline aircraft, including trainers, seaplanes, fighters and bombers.

 In preparation for a career in the RCAF, cadets from all across Canada receive a thorough introduction to aeronautical subjects such as navigation, mechanics and flying, as well as an orientation to military life.
 One of the greatest benefits of Air Cadet training is the camaraderie found in being part of a youth program that is focused on good citizenship, character-building and community involvement.